LG 60PN6500 Review

 Side Angle Viewing

+I mean if you just want a good 1080p HD picture for a darker room at home how can you beat $849?
+You cant.
 If you are not interested in 3D, Smart TV or any of the fanciest features that higher end TVs have to offer and just want a good sports or movie TV then the 60PN6500 could be the answer.
 You certainly get great savings from 1) going plasma and 2) foregoing all the extra features.
 There still plenty of HDMI inputs and connectivity options.
-If you want Smart TV functionality you can simply purchase a Roku box and plug in with an HDMI cable.
+If you want Smart TV functionality you can simply purchase a $75 Roku box and plug in with an HDMI cable and get all the streaming content you want.
+Competition is from the Samsung PN60F5300.

 |Jack Burden has been reviewing and writing reviews in the consumer electronics category for 7 years with CEAG.
 He considers grayscale gradation, film patterned retarders, and focus field drives to be fun topics.
 Read more about Jack|